sidodan/applied-dl-2018/README.md

-# Applied-dl-2018

 # 12 Applied Deep Learning Labs, 2018

-## Tel Aviv Deep Learning Bootcamp : http://deep-ml.com.
+## Tel Aviv Deep Learning Bootcamp : http://deep-ml.com

+Contact: shlomo@bayesian.io

 ### About
 Tel-Aviv Deep Learning Bootcamp is an intensive (and free!)
 5-day program intended to teach you all about deep learning.
 It is nonprofit focused on advancing data science education and fostering entrepreneurship.
 The Bootcamp is a prominent venue for graduate students, researchers, and data science professionals.
 It offers a chance to study the essential and innovative aspects of deep learning.